Sudan Health Ministry confirms four cases of cholera

-The Ministry of Health of Blue Nile state reported that cases of bloody diarrhoea, malaria and typhoid emerged among those affected by the floods and rains in the state.
+The Ministry of Health of Blue Nile state reported that cases of bloody diarrhoea, malaria, and typhoid emerged among those affected by rains and floods in the state.

-It also reported that rains and floods swept away entire villages.
-More than 123 villages in the state are completely cut off from communication.
+It also reported that the rains and floods swept away entire villages.
+More than 123 villages in the state are completely cut off.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.